 Za Walker Registered Nursing P.C.
 RN License # 698826 Childcare License # 414003089

 Baby Steps specializes in the care of infants and toddlers.
 I accept ages 3 months to 3 years.
 Learning the basics in language, sounds and recognition is very important to me.
 I spend a great deal of time focusing on reading and educational games and activities engaging the various age groups to ensure they are getting age appropriate and diverse teaching techniques.
-Each day I work on helping the kids to learn a necessary foundation: the alphabet, colors, shapes, numbers and how to spell their name.
+Each day I work on helping the kids to learn a necessary foundation: the alphabet, colors, shapes and numbers.

 Arrival and Departure

 Please send your child clean, dressed and ready for the day, as well as all of your child's necessary supplies needed for that day's care.
 Please make your goodbye brief, the longer the goodbye, the harder it is for both parent and child.
 No one other than the parent or person designated by you will be allowed to pick up your child without advanced permission indicating the person's name and relationship to your child.

 If you will no longer be needing my childcare services before your child turns 3, a one months notice needs to be given.